SE-Stuttgart/riot/webapp/README.md

     npm install
     bower install

+## Project Structure

+The project follows the best practice guidelines for AngularJS where specific functions are grouped together into a component.
+Each component consists of its own folder which contains the necessary angular views, controllers, directives, tests and much more.
+A component can further be separated into sub-components.
+This structure allows a clean development process where developers should firstly consider the separation of concern before developing and create new components accordingly.

 ### Grunt

 The project uses [grunt](http://gruntjs.com/) for performing repetitive tasks like minification, compilation and unit testing.
 The following grunt tasks are available: